Use this service to get on the electoral register or update your details if you’re posted abroad as:

 Children of Crown servants or British Council employees

-You must register by post if you’re from Scotland.
+Register by post if you’re from Scotland.
 Both of the following must apply:

-- living with your parent or guardian overseas
+- you live with your parent or guardian overseas

 Send the form to your local Electoral Registration Office.